Upon successful completion of the Central Services/Sterile Processing

 - Demonstrate effective methods of infection control as it relates to personal hygiene, patient care equipment, and surgical asepsis.

 - Identify basic and complex surgical instrumentation.
-Demonstrate the proper care and processing parameters for these items.

 - Identify appropriate sterilization methods, cycles, and parameters for commonly used items.